psirusteam/2023JAMCensus/README.md

 # Training 2023 Jamaica
-The following repository has been created with the aim of showcasing the R codes developed to implement small area estimation methodology, focused on the census of a Latin American country.
-The repository content describes the installation of necessary libraries, developed functions, as well as the models implemented in Stan.
+The purpose of this repository is to showcase the R codes that have been developed to carry out the implementation of the small area estimation methodology, focusing on census data from a Latin American country.
+Within the content of this repository, detailed information is provided on how to perform the installation of necessary libraries, descriptions of the created functions, and the presentation of models implemented in Stan.

+The repository's structure is organized into folders, each representing a specific stage of the process.
+Each folder contains all the necessary components and is thoroughly documented to provide a comprehensive understanding of the process at every stage.

+## Link to the HTML book: https://psirusteam.github.io/2023JAMCensus/